 4. Skip the Airplane Meals

-If shifting your meals for a few days or, following an organised diet doesn’t sound appealing, you might want to try this.
+If shifting your meals for a few days or following an organized diet doesn’t sound appealing, you might want to try this.

-As we said, mealtimes are one of the things that sets your body clock, and one expert from Harvard University suggests that fasting for 12-16 hours puts it in kind of a reset mode.
+As we said, mealtimes are one thing that set your body clock, and one expert from Harvard University suggests that fasting for 12-16 hours puts it in kind of a reset mode.

 5. Try ReTimer Glasses